yamazalaharsha/practice-wine-prediction-demo/README.md

 The `.dvc` files in this repository (like `data/wine_sample.csv.dvc`) are small pointers that tell DVC where to find the actual data in GCS.
 These pointers are committed to Git, allowing you to track data changes alongside code changes.

+## What is DVC (Data Version Control)?

+DVC is an open-source tool designed to bring version control to data and machine learning models.
+It works on top of Git, allowing you to manage large datasets, models, and experiments with the same best practices you use for code.

+### Why Use DVC in MLOps?

+- **Handles Large Datasets**: Git is not designed to handle large files.
+DVC stores data and models in a separate remote storage (like GCS, S3, or a shared server) while Git only tracks small metadata files.
+This keeps your Git repository small and fast.
+- **Ensures Reproducibility**: DVC tracks the exact version of the data and code used in each experiment.
+This makes your machine learning projects fully reproducible, allowing you to go back to any point in time and recreate your results.
+- **Facilitates Collaboration**: DVC makes it easy for teams to share and collaborate on datasets and models.
+Team members can push and pull data just like they do with code, ensuring everyone is working with the same versions.
+- **Experiment Tracking**: DVC helps you track experiments by linking code, data, and hyperparameters to your results.
+This organized approach is crucial for comparing different experiment runs and understanding what works best.

 ## Prerequisites

 Before you begin, ensure you have the following installed: